ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 of the bug containing links to automatic testing results (github autopkgtest results) so that any one can verify the testing occurred and its results.
-Additionally, the SRU bug should be verbose in documenting any manual testing that occurs an example of a good SRU bug can be found in http://launchpad.net/bugs/1588052.
+Additionally, the SRU bug should be verbose in documenting any manual testing that occurs.
+(An example of a good SRU bug can be found in Bug:1588052.)
 The SRU should be done with a single process bug for this stable release exception, instead of individual bug reports for individual bug fixes.
-However, individual bugs may be referenced in the from the changelog but **each** of those bugs will need to independently verified and commented on for the SRU to be considered complete.
+Individual bugs may be referenced in the changelog, but in that case **each** of those bugs will need to be independently verified and commented on for the SRU to be considered complete.